kxdekxde/nikke-physics-fixer/README.md

  - If you type "No", the fixer will start to fix the required physics data specified in the previous steps.
  - If you type "Yes", the fixer will ask you for more characters to add to the fixer list.
 With this option you can keep adding as much physics fixes as you want for all of your swapped characters if you made various swaps already.
 8. If you typed "No" then just wait until the fixer finishes to fix the required physics, the Terminal window will close automatically after to finish.
-9. If everything worked you will see the file with physics fixed saved on your Desktop in a new folder named "PHYSICS_FIXED".
+9. If everything worked you will see the file with physics fixed saved on your `C:` drive in a new folder named "PHYSICS_FIXED".
 10. Move that file from that folder "PHYSICS_FIXED" to your "mods" folder located in your NMM folder.